Skip to main content

 Exposed Metrics

-IOTA Smart Contract Protocol is IOTA's solution for running smart contracts on top of the IOTA _tangle_.
+IOTA Smart Contract Protocol is IOTA's solution for running EVM smart contracts on top of IOTA.

 IOTA Client CLI